FairwindsOps/goldilocks/docs/faq.md

 ---
 meta:
   - name: description
-    content: We get a lot of questions about how Goldilocks works and where it gets the recomendations.
-Hopefully we can answer the most common ones here
+    content: "We get a lot of questions about how Goldilocks works and where it gets the recomendations.
+Hopefully we can answer the most common ones here"
 ---
 # Frequently Asked Questions